-Landscape gardeners have no problem finding beautiful photos of their work, but what about the right words?
-Website content for landscape gardening is just as important for SEO and attracting the right customer organically, without having to pay for Google Adwords.
+A landscaping website can look absolutely beautiful.
+Photos shouldn’t be a problem at all, but what about the right words?
+Website content for a landscape gardening website is just as important for SEO and attracting the right customer organically, without having to pay for Google Adwords.

-Informative website content on landscape gardening is important
+Informative content on a landscaping website is important

 You’re probably already aware that there’s a lot of confusion in the general public about the differences between a landscaper, gardener, landscape architect, horticulturist and landscape designer.

-So, the first thing your website needs to do is clearly state what you do.
+So, the first thing your landscaping website needs to do is clearly state what you do.

 - What are your qualifications?

 - What areas do you service?